The history of Hezbollah, from Israel to Syria

 Compared with the hostile decades of the security zone, the summer war was a short blip on the historical record: 33 days of destruction that punctuated each side‘s longer struggle against the simple fact of the other’s existence.

-Both Israel and Hezbollah 2006 as a victory at first, yet it was clear that for Hezbollah the gains extended beyond the war zone‘s borders.
-Across the Arab world, citizens had been watching from afar as Israel‘s bombing of and locked Lebanese communities into a grinding summer siege.
+Both Israel and Hezbollah claimed 2006 as a victory at first, yet it was clear that for Hezbollah the gains extended beyond the war zone‘s borders.
+Across the Arab world, citizens had been watching from afar as Israel‘s bombing of bridges and shelters locked Lebanese communities into a grinding summer siege.

 In Syria and Palestine, posters, bumper stickers and keychains blared strong messages of support for Hezbollah‘s soldiers.
 The group had become a regional anti-hero, exiting the war with a newfound cache of sympathy across the region.